 Do I need a dedicated member of staff to manage my fire risk assessments?

 A responsible, dedicated person must carry out your fire risk assessment.

 You can, of course, carry out the FRA yourself if you feel able to do so and you have the required time and experience.
 There is an App we highly recommend that can help you streamline your Fire Risk Assessments.
 It’s called Firehub.
-Here is an article we have written on how the Firehub app can help.

 Fire safety is not where you should be cutting corners.
 However, we generally recommend using the services of a professional risk assessor.
 It’ll give you complete peace of mind outsourcing to a professional.

 SS Systems are a BAFE SP205 Accredited Fire Risk Assessor organisation, and we would be more than happy to manage these for you.

 When we perform Fire Risk Site Assessments, we:

 - We check the external layout and building structure,